 It’s no secret … I like food.
 There’s not much I’d rather do than cook and eat.
 And in between to think and read about it.
 I love recipe books and restaurant guides.
-I even relish weighty books on the anthropology, psychology and theology of food.
+I even relish weighty books on the anthropology and theology of food.
 But one thing I cannot stomach is a diet book.
-Reduce food to a regimented system or nutritional table and I’d rather put my head in a microwave.
+Reduce food to a regimented system and I’d rather put my head in a microwave.

 I have a friend who has made a life choice to live according to a particular diet.
-And I respect his choice.
-But I learned long ago that, for the sake of our friendship, I should not eat with him.
-He’s downright evangelical about his dietary lifestyle and feels compelled to share his faith at every opportunity.
+I respect his choice, but I learned long ago that, for the sake of our friendship, I should not eat with him.
+He’s downright evangelical about his ‘lifestyle’ and feels compelled to share his faith at every opportunity.
 For me, the joy of eating turns to nervous anxiety.

 Not long ago I read about the advent of ‘orthorexia nervosa’, a rising pathological fixation on eating the right foods (‘ortho’ meaning straight or correct).
 According to the dietician Steven Bratman, where the bulimic or anorexic focuses on the quantity of food, the orthorexic is obsessed with the analysis of its nutritional content: ‘All three give food an excessive place in the scheme of life.
 The transference of all of life’s value into the act of eating makes orthorexia a true disorder.’